 Shea butter is used as a base in creams and ointments that are prepared commercially for stretch marks.
 It is used in creams because it dramatically helps in preventing and reducing stretch marks that are formed due to weight loss or weight gain and also after pregnancy.
 The application of Shea butter can restore the elasticity of the skin and improve the production of collagen.
 Daily massage of the affected area can help the skin in healing from the stretch marks.

 Repair Hair Damage:

-Some chemical treatments like curls and straightening are responsible for loss of natural moisture from the hair.
+Some chemical treatments like curls and straightening are responsible for the loss of natural moisture from the hair.
 The properties of Shea butter can restore the lost moisture and also protect them from harsh weather.
 Shea butter has low SPF that helps in protecting the hair from sun damage that is caused due to the exposure to ultraviolet rays.
-It also repairs the damage that has been already caused by harsh weather and sun.
+It also repairs the damage that has been already caused by harsh weather and the sun.
 Shea butter coats the hair and protects them for heat tools or any damaging material.

 The benefits of Shea butter are many, but essentially it improves the condition of your hair and skin.
 Moreover, shea butter has a good content of vitamin E and A, which, along with other nutrients make shea butter useful in healing and protecting your largest organ, your skin.
 So, if you are looking for a great natural moisturizer, look no further, Shea butter is the best choice for healthy skin and hair.